The Best Running Watches For Those Who Want It All

 Click the “Read Review” button above to learn more about this impressive (and very affordable) running watch OR read my in-depth Coros Apex 2 Pro review.

-Apple Watch Ultra is the ONE watch that does it all, from daily jogs to ultra marathons and health monitoring through the day/night (including heart rate, HRV, irregular rhythm notifications, steps, Blood Oxygen, calorie burn, sleep data, respiratory rate, and more).
+Apple Watch Ultra 2 is capable of doing it all, from tracking daily jogs to ultra marathons and health monitoring through the day/night (including heart rate, HRV, irregular rhythm notifications, steps, Blood Oxygen, calorie burn, sleep data, respiratory rate, and more).

 Garmin Enduro 2 - this is the best running watch for ultrarunners who need durability and endless battery life.